Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Regardless, the V7’s score is still excellent given its airflow limitations.

 I’d recommend the Outsize only if you need the capacity and sheer suction to clean large carpeted areas with its range advantage.
-Otherwise, the V7’s pick up will suffice.
+Otherwise, the V7’s pickup will suffice.

 Hair Wrap Comparison [on Carpets]